ArtuxF/GitTTY/README.md

     *   View detailed repository information (URL, local path, etc.)
     *   Remove repositories from your frequent list
     *   **Search functionality**: Quickly find repositories using fuzzy search (supports partial matches and typos)
-*   **Customizable Themes**: Choose from 7 predefined color themes (Default, Dark, Light, Cyberpunk, Ocean, Forest, Monochrome) or use a monochrome mode for terminals without color support.
+*   **GitHub/GitLab Integration**: Connect your GitHub and GitLab accounts to:
+    *   Browse your repositories directly from GitTTY
+    *   View repository details, stars, and language information
+    *   Clone repositories with a single command
+    *   Add discovered repositories to your frequent list
+    *   Support for both public and private repositories
+    *   Custom GitLab instance support for self-hosted environments
 *   **Smart Repository Detection**: Automatically detects if a destination directory is already a Git repository and offers to pull updates instead of cloning.
-*   **Visual Progress Indicators**: Spinner animations during long-running operations like cloning and pulling to provide real-time feedback.
+*   **Visual Progress Indicators**: Advanced progress bars during long-running operations like cloning and pulling that show:
+    *   Real-time progress percentage and completion status
+    *   Transfer speeds and data amounts
+    *   Separate progress tracking for different Git operations (receiving objects, resolving deltas)
+    *   Time elapsed and estimated time remaining
+    *   Graceful fallback to simple spinners when advanced features aren't available
 *   **Auto-Stash Integration**: When pulling updates, if local changes would be overwritten, GitTTY offers to automatically stash changes, pull, and reapply them.
 *   **Self-Update**: Update GitTTY to the latest version directly from the main menu.
 *   **Post-Clone Script Execution**: Automatically run an installation or setup script right after cloning.